ndag/TDA-and-Neuro/README.md

 Class 9.
 3/8/2022.
 Cliques and cavities in the human connectome.
 Lecture by Aziz Burak Guelen.
 [Lecture 9 Slides.](https://github.com/ndag/TDA-and-Neuro/blob/main/Lecture%209%203-8-2022.pdf)

 Class 10.
 3/22/2022.
 The topology of the directed clique complex as a network invariant.
 Lecture by Shreeya Behera.
+[Lecture 10 Slides.](https://github.com/ndag/TDA-and-Neuro/blob/main/Lecture%2010%203-22-2022.pdf)

 Class 11.
 3/29/2022.
 Homological scaffolds of brain functional networks.
 Lecture by Jesse He.
+[Lecture 11 Slides.](https://github.com/ndag/TDA-and-Neuro/blob/main/Lecture%2011%203-29-2022.pdf)

 Class 12.
 4/5/2022.
 Towards a new approach to reveal dynamical organization of the brain using topological data analysis.
 Lecture by Jay Patel.